MingyuYang-Yale/BENG469/Assignment1/README.md

 * How can I see what files and directories I have?
 * How can I specify the location of a file or directory on HPC?

+#### Who Are You?
+Type the command **whoami**, then press the ENTER key (sometimes marked Return) to send the command to the shell.
+The command’s output is the ID of the current user: